- Understanding Custom Context

 The Coveo™ Machine Learning (Coveo ML) service (see Coveo Machine Learning) currently offers the features described in the following sections.

-Models are built for each combination of language, hubs, and tabs since these attributes normally define different type of users and use cases.
-Thus, Coveo Machine Learning models do not deliver recommendations or suggestions based on user behavior in another search hub, search interface, or language.
+By default, models are built for each combination of language, hubs, and tabs since these attributes normally define different type of users and use cases.
+Thus, out of the box, Coveo ML models do not deliver recommendations or suggestions based on user behavior in another search hub, search interface, or language.